StevenRice99/LLM-IK/readme.md

 ## Ideas

 - While not as interesting as they do not have as much use, we could potentially try on kinematic chains smaller than a standard serial manipulator.
+However, those inherently have problems reaching all poses in their workspace anyway, so this may not lead anywhere.
+At least in terms of solving for position and orientation, as three joints/axis can reach all points for position alone, so we could try that.
 - Trying to solve the inverse kinematics on kinematic chains of two or three joints may be more feasible by current LLMs.
 - If this is the case, we will need to construct them which can be done as seen in the XML files under the "Models" folder, where each subfolder is for a robot which has a "Model.xml".
 These models were taken from the [Mujoco Model Gallery](https://mujoco.readthedocs.io/en/stable/models.html "Mujoco Model Gallery").